- Share your observations

 Share your observations of plants or non-game animals with the Natural Heritage Inventory.

 - For information on Wisconsin's rare plants, contact:

 Long-spurred Violet (Viola rostrata)

-Long-spurred Violet (Viola rostrata), a State Special Concern plant, is found in rich hardwood or hemlock-northern hardwood forests, mostly near Lake Michigan.
+Long-spurred Violet (Viola rostrata), a Wisconsin Special Concern plant, is found in rich hardwood or hemlock-northern hardwood forests, mostly near Lake Michigan.
 Blooming occurs late May through late June; fruiting occurs throughout July.
 The optimal identification period for this species is late May through late June.

 Synonyms: Viola rostrata var. elongata

 - Distinguishing characteristics: Lateral petals beardless, spur 7 to 12 mm; style tip straight.

 - Flower characteristics: Flowers elevated above the leaves; petals light violet, with darker veins forming a pronounced eye, all beardless.

 - Fruit characteristics: Fruit stoutly ellipsoid, 5 to 6 mm; seeds light yellow-brown.

 - Leaf characteristics: Alternate, ovate, often broadly so, 2 to 4 cm, heart-shaped at base, all but the lowermost acute; stipules lanceolate, fringe-toothed above the middle.